 - You feel tired even after a full night sleep

-- You enjoy sleep elsewhere such as in a hotel than in your bed.
+- You enjoy sleeping elsewhere such as in a hotel than in your bed.

-- You mattress sags, rips off, tears, is stained, damaged or shows other visible indications of overuse
+- Mattress sags rip off, tears, stained, damaged or shows other visible indications of overuse

 - Your mattress is between seven and ten years old

 How long does a pillow top mattress last?

 Even though it is recommended that you replace your mattress averagely after around seven to ten years, mattresses such as the top pillow mattress may take a shorter span, especially if not well taken care of.

 A pillow-top mattress features an extra soft cushioning layer that is attached to the surface of the mattress.
 It, therefore, requires more specialized care and attention lest it breaks down before seven years.
 A frequent switch up of the pressure points will extend the life of these mattresses.
 Also, ensure to constantly protect the cushy top and keep it always clean.